BolajiAyodeji/Blogposts/cjwjdyx7400a42ds1jzw630fd.md

 * Your site must be hosted on netlify to use this method
 * You must add the netlify attribute for the form to work
 * You can find all submissions to your Netlify forms in the Forms tab of your site dashboard. **Settings > Forms**
 * Netlify has free and paid plans too

 ![](https://cdn-images-1.medium.com/max/800/1*_sg2Fo1r5gniCilQjBcMhA.png)
 >[https://www.netlify.com/pricing](https://www.netlify.com/pricing/#features)

 * Netlify has several built-in notification options for verified form submissions, including email and Slack notifications. **(Only available in Paid plans)**.
 You can find them in **Settings > Forms > Form notifications**.
-* Netlify also integrates with [Zapier](https://zapier.com/app/dashboard), so you can set up triggers that send your verified form submissions to any of the 500+ applications in their catalogue.
+* Netlify also integrates with [Zapier](https://zapier.com/app/dashboard), so you can set up triggers that send your verified form submissions to any of the 500+ applications in their catalog.
 * All notification emails are sent from `team@netlify.com`, and any replies to a notification will go to that address.
 If you would like to respond to a form submitter, you will need to enter their address manually.
 * Netlify Forms can receive files uploads via form submissions too :).

 To do this, add an input with `type="file"` to any form.
 When a form is submitted, a link to each uploaded file will be included in the form submission details.

 * Netlify is limited to 100 submissions per month and 10MB uploads per month for the FREE plan, If you want more, you’ll need to upgrade

 ![](https://cdn-images-1.medium.com/max/800/1*XaWaJi_I6eQq06_ogPEHUg.png)
 >form submissions in the admin panel